reaktor/tips-for-ppl-who-want-to-learn/README.md

-We got an overwhelming 255 application for sparring and are obviously not able to meet everyone in person.
-We did, however, spot some recurring themes that we hope to be able to help with by simply sharing some insights from our top experts.
+This started when we offered free sparring sessions with our experts for anyone (developers, designers, consultants..)  in the [Reaktor Development Discussion](https://www.kehittymiskeskustelu.fi/en/) campaign.
+We quicky got a whopping 255 applications and were obviously not able to meet everyone in person.

+We did, however, spot some recurring themes that we hope to be able to help with by simply sharing some insights from our team.
 For instance, there was a lot of demand for learning specific technological skills or more generally, getting tips for what is worth learning and how to find learning resources.
-Hence, let me present, an assortment of frequently asked questions, with answers from our team!
+Hence, let me present, an assortment of frequently asked questions, with some answers for most of them!

 ### Career progress